Angel Number 999

 999 in career, legacy, and the next chapter

 In career readings, 999 points to the end of a professional chapter.
-The number does not predict layoffs or retirement.
+The number will not predict layoffs or retirement.

 It highlights whether the current phase of your working life has reached its natural conclusion and whether continuing is an act of purpose or an act of inertia.